-As civilization expands in the Rocky Mountains, habitat for wildlife shrinks.
+As human-dominated environments expand in the Rocky Mountains, habitat for wildlife shrinks.
 At the same time, it becomes ever more difficult for Americans to experience the wild places for which the Rocky Mountains are famous.
 Through these expeditions we have explored some of the remaining wild places in New Mexico, Colorado, Wyoming, and Montana and speak with the leaders in the effort for large landscape conservation.

 Join us by following our blog, liking our Facebook page, or meeting us in the field!

 Large landscape conservation in the west is accomplished as multiple stakeholders cooperate to conserve ecosystems and watersheds that expand beyond the bounds of any one organization's jurisdiction.
 These large watersheds and ecosystems serve as essential wildlife corridors that support the continuing biodiversity of the region.
 The Spine of the Continent initiative is one of the most ambitious conservation efforts ever undertaken as a host of government agencies, businesses, communities, and individuals attempt to preserve crucial wildlife corridors across political boundaries.

 Background: In the southern Rockies of Colorado, the Sangre de Christo Mountain range forms a sharp spine that extends from Poncha Pass in Colorado to Northern New Mexico.
 Now, in addition the the Sangre de Christo Wilderness Area and Great Sand Dunes National Park, many private land owners are donating conservation easements in order to create a more extensive Sangre de Christo Conservation Area that will protect vital wildlife habitat.